Two Failures of Self-Consistency in the Multi-Step Reasoning of LLMs: Evaluating Compositional Self-Consistency

-\paragraph*{Synthetic Arithmetic} We generate a set of 500 randomly-nested arithmetic expressions as the initial prompts.
+\paragraph*{Synthetic Arithmetic} We generate a set of 400 randomly-nested arithmetic expressions as the initial prompts.
+We then collect model completions for all possible sub-expressions of each expression using $k$-shot prompts, with $k$ ranging from 3 to 10.
+We randomly select the in-context examples for each prompt.
 The arithmetic expressions have a maximum nesting depth of 5 with a nesting probability of 0.5, and each nested expression is enclosed in parentheses to avoid ambiguity.
 Operators and operands are randomly selected with uniform probability from the sets $\{+,-,/,\times\}$ and $[1,2,\cdots,999]$, respectively.

-We then collect model completions for all possible sub-expressions of each expression using $k$-shot prompts, with $k$ ranging from 3 to 10.
-For example, for the original arithmetic expression "$(2\times 3)+(6/2)$," we prompt each model with the following three sub-expression prompts, using parentheses to force the correct order of operations:
+For example, for the original arithmetic expression ``$(2\times 3)+(6/2)$,'' we prompt each model with the following three sub-expression prompts, using parentheses to force the correct order of operations:

 For each non-root sub-expression (\emph{i.e.} $p_1$ and $p_2$), we then create a new \emph{compositional consistency prompt} by replacing that sub-expression in the original expression (\emph{i.e.} $p_3$) with the model's completion.
 For the previous example, if the model answered $p_1$ and $p_2$ correctly, this would result in the following two compositional consistency prompts: